bevyengine/rfcs/rfcs/35-stages_are_labels.md

 System scheduling is one of the most important pillars of the ECS architectural pattern.
 Being fully on the data-oriented side of things, it's more often than not a brand new concept to people who are more used to object-oriented programming.

-From the design goals summarized [here][11], it's clear that a good system scheduling API is foremost easy to understand.
+From the design goals summarized in [#2801][11], it's clear that a good system scheduling API is foremost easy to understand.
 The best tools are ones everyone can use after all.
 Everything Bevy exposes should have a clear, unique, and useful purpose.

 What Bevy has today is already very impressive in that regard.
 The current system scheduling API packs great functional coverage into a tasteful number of types (less *is* more), but their cohesion leaves a little to be desired, so the API is due for some cleaning.